 - " audit

 - " governance and nominating

-- " compensation
+- " human resources and compensation

 - " health, safety and environment.

 All of the committees are entirely made up of independent directors.

 Directors are elected at our annual general meeting of shareholders, and serve until the next year's annual meeting of shareholders or until a successor is elected or appointed.